 Purpose

-This charter defines the shared direction, guiding principles, membership, and roles and responsibilities for the UW–Madison Information Security Team (UW–MIST) and its subcommittees.
+This charter defines the shared mission, guiding principles and values, and membership roles and responsibilities for the UW–Madison Information Security Team (UW-MIST).

 Authority